rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 [^K]: Name changed to protect the guilty.

-My list of top mathematicians contained only White men.
-From this, K claims that my question created an unsafe and exclusionary space in the department for women, and intended to "hold me accountable for my actions."
-K delivered a talk to the graduate students entitled "A Clapback Talk: what a recent Slack thread reveals about inclusivity in math."
+K believes that asking "who is the best mathematician" of all time is exclusionary.
+No matter how you cut it, you will leave out women who were barred or discouraged from math, historical figures whose discoveries we gloss over, and so on.
+K was incensed enough to give a talk to the graduate students entitled "A Clapback Talk: what a recent Slack thread reveals about inclusivity in math," where K intended to "hold me accountable for my actions."

 Well, consider me held accountable.